FINDING AMERICA

 Popul Vuh, Ancient Histories of the Quiche Maya.

-Finding America is a book-length journal of my travels from Oregon to Panama and back.
-It was written in the moment, and that writing characteristic has been upheld during subsequent editing.
-While traveling, not even I knew what would happen next, and my in-the-moment perceptions of events, no matter how much altered later, are preserved in the writing.
+Finding America is a book-length journal of travel from Oregon to Panama and back.
+Written in the moment, that perspective has been maintained during subsequent editing.
+While traveling, not even I knew what would happen next, and my in-the-moment perceptions of events, no matter how much altered later, are preserved with the exception of the chapter descriptions below.
 If you would like to travel for three months, hitchhiking, exploring, discovering, all from the comfort of your armchair, put on a backpack mentally and join me in wondering what might happen next.

 All rights are reserved.
 All material is copyrighted.

-You may print one copy of this book for your reading pleasure.
+You may print one copy for your reading pleasure.

 PART 1